Ghostly0328/BAIR-Lab/README.md

 - **User Manuals**: Detailed guides for using the tools and equipment in our lab.
 - **Tutorials**: Step-by-step walkthroughs of our methodologies, from basic techniques to more advanced procedures.
+- **Practical Tools**: A collection of useful websites and tools for learning and research, as well as recommended websites for finding research papers.
+- **Graduation Process**: A comprehensive guide to the graduation process, detailing the procedures for completing your degree, as well as information on preparing for your thesis defense.
 - **Troubleshooting Tips**: Solutions and workarounds for common problems you may encounter.
-- **Practical Tools**: A collection of useful websites and tools for learning and research, as well as recommended websites for finding research papers.

 We hope that this repository will serve as a valuable resource throughout your time in the BairLab.
 We encourage you to explore, learn, and contribute your own insights to help future students.